-At every stage in the journey, Emirates offers special assistance to make traveling more comfortable and convenient for our youngest flyers and their families.
+At every stage in the journey, Emirates offers special assistance to make travelling more comfortable and convenient for our youngest flyers and their families.

-Any person under 2 years of age is an infant.
+Any person under two years is an infant.
 For more information, see our Special Needs FAQs page.

 On the ground

 Whether you require a bassinet, children's meals, or any other special service, just let us know and we will make the necessary arrangements.
 For the comfort of families with young children and to ensure that your flight takes off smoothly, Emirates offers priority boarding to families with young children.
 We also offer complimentary baby stroller service at Dubai International Airport (on arrival and transit only) for all of our passengers.
 Twin baby strollers are also available.

 Comfort on board

 For families travelling with infants, we have equipped every Emirates plane with:

 - Large overhead storage lockers